RingBDStack/Fed_mood/README.md

 Depression scoring model based on later data fusion.

-Due to Github data size limitation, the BiAffect data files are uploaded to release v1.0.
+Due to Github data size limitation, the BiAffect data files are uploaded to release mood.